-How Do You Prove An Attempted Crime In Los Angeles?
+How Do You Prove An Attempted Crime In California?

-  The issue in these attempt crimes in Los Angeles courts boils down to whether or not you took a

-  substantial step towards the commission of some target crime.
-For example, let’s say that you’re

-  accused of attempted burglary.
-The question is going to be – did you take some steps towards

-  burglarizing someone’s home or business or car, for example?
+The issue in these attempt crimes in Los Angeles courts boils down to whether or not you took a substantial step towards the commission of some target crime.
+For example, let’s say that you’re accused of attempted burglary.
+The question is going to be – did you take some steps towards burglarizing someone’s home or business or car, for example?

 The way they’re going to prove that is by circumstantial evidence.
 In other words, if you’re outside somebody’s house, it’s at night, you have a mask on, you have no reason to be there, you have burglary tools in your possession, you’re heading in there to attempt to break into the house and somehow things are foiled.

 You have a sack around our waist ready to hold all the loot and everything, but you don’t actually break the plane of any doors outside the house – that’s not going to be a burglary, but they would certainly have an argument that you were attempting to burglarize the house based on the circumstantial evidence of you having all that stuff – being there when you weren’t supposed to.
 Why would you have to mask your face?

 There’s a number of different factors that I just laid out that would be good evidence that you were going to burglarize the house and they could then charge you with attempted burglary and make the argument you took a substantial step towards burglarizing the house.
 It’s not always easy and cut-and-dry as that.

 Sometimes people could be doing things that normally would be innocent conduct, but somehow the police get their hands on them, charge them with the crime and claim that they were attempting to do something that they really weren’t trying to do, criminal-wise.